iQIYI Inc. (IQ) Downgrade Issued by Wall Street Gurus

 Sponsored

-IQ currently public float of 314.48M and currently shorts hold a 19.88% ratio of that float.
-Today, the average trading volume of IQ was 9.51M shares.
+The average price from analysts is $44.13, which is $5.16 above the current price.
+IQ currently public float of 314.48M and currently shorts hold a 19.81% ratio of that float.
+Today, the average trading volume of IQ was 10.04M shares.

 IQ’s Market Performance